Presentation of CREG

 The Board of Directors consists of the President of the Board of Directors of CREG and of three Directors of each Directorate.
 The Board deals notably with the operational management of CREG.
 Each Directorate as well as the Presidency has its own staff and dedicated tasks.

-Currently, Marie-Pierre Fauconnier is President of the Board of Directors of CREG.
+Currently, Koen Locquet is Acting President of the Board of Directors of CREG.
 Andreas Tirez is Director of the Technical Operation on Electricity and Gas Market Directorate.
 Koen Locquet is Director of the Administrative Directorate.
 Laurent Jacquet is Director of the Prices and Accounts Control on the Electricity and Gas Markets Directorate.